davidagler/howtowritephilosophy/lessons/style.md

 ![The Triumph of Time by George Pencz, c.1500](imgs/time.jpg)

 In the paper, you write about how fantastic the artwork is and how it has made an impression on millions of people across the globe.
 As your reader, I may agree with you, but this information is off topic: the task of the paper was to write about the artwork's relation to time, not to evaluate its quality or its impression on people.

+> Rule 2: Whenever possible, avoid including information that is irrelevant to the central topic of your paper.

 Here is an argument in support of this rule: